Cicada 3301 - solution.

 One such game was held in 2012, 2013 and 2014.
 Each time, anyone with internet access could try their hand.
 The chain of riddles began from resources such as 4chan, Reddit and Twitter and stretched further, gradually taking applicants into the depths of the network.
 From one riddle to another they had to interpret the mysterious messages of the organizers; look for hidden messages in literary, artistic and musical works; solve ciphers, ancient and modern.
 Several times the applicants came across telephone numbers, and further instructions were given by a voice on the other end of the line.

 However, the most impressive were the sheets with clues, that appeared exactly at the appointed time on different continents of the globe.
-Over the years, the locations of these sheets were such cities as Miami, Seoul, New Orleans, Paris, Warsaw, Okinawa, Sydney, Moscow and many others.
+Over the years, the locations of these sheets were such cities as Miami, Seoul, New Orleans, Seattle, Paris, Warsaw, Okinawa, Sydney, Granada, Moscow and many others.

 Although these games left behind a lot of information, it is not so easy to determine who their mysterious organizers were and what goals they pursued.
 Those few who managed to join the ranks of the community only occasionally share fragments of information.